Ngā Pōkaikaha | Grief and Loss

 - Our place in the world – As we grow our world does too; we may miss being a student; experience loss when our children leave home; miss being a certain age or even grieve for good times that we had.

 - Take some time out to grieve.
-This can mean taking time off from work, study and other commitments to allow yourself time to mourn.
+This can mean taking time off from work, study, and other commitments to allow yourself time to mourn.
 Or you may like to return to your usual routine as a way of coping.
 There is no right or wrong way.
+You may choose to have set times in the day specifically to grieve and honour what you have lost, everyone grieves differently.

 - Seek support from your friends and family.
 Talk to them about how you are feeling and how they can best support you.